Teresa Baker

 Teresa Baker is an outdoor diversity activist, writer, and founder of several organizations which most recently includes the In Solidarity Project, an organization designed to increase diversity and inclusion in outdoor spaces by working with outdoor industry companies and CEOs.
 She is the founder of several other initiatives designed to increase diversity and inclusion in outdoor spaces, including African American Nature and Parks Experience, which hosts the annual African American National Park Event and the annual Hike Like a Girl event.

 Early life

-Baker grew up in California, where she spent a lot of her time outside playing with her siblings.
+Baker grew up in Richmond, California, where she spent a lot of her time outside playing with her siblings.
 Throughout the years she began to understand the impact being in outdoor spaces had in her life.
 It brought her a clear sense of obligation to the land.
 While Baker had learned to love the outdoors as a child growing up in California, "My affinity for outdoor spaces and animals came naturally."